• Consultations

 • Folifort contains iron.
 Don't take if you have iron overload disease (hemochromotosis).

-• Fo-ti may raise liver enzymes and has been associated with liver problems ins some people.
+• Fo-ti may raise liver enzymes in some people.

 • Unrefined horsetail contains the enzyme thiaminase, which can lead to a deficiency in thiamine.